Please bare with me – this page is ‘under construction’.

 Published 24 April, 2017 – 1117 words

 In this fairly short article I attempt to introduce the important notion of non-duality in an accessible way, through the intriguing imagery of Plato’s ‘Cave Allegory’.
-This allegory carries an invitation to ‘step back’ and see the perceptual process in way that includes Consciousness.
-If we respond to this invitation we are taken very quickly into mystery – the recognition of the illusory nature of the self.
-While the ‘observing’ Consciousness cannot be located, it has an absolute reality, which nothing in the relative world does have – and it is both the source of wisdom and source of our freedom.
+This allegory carries an invitation to ‘step back’ out of the egoic perspective, and to see the perceptual process from the point of view of Consciousness.
+If we respond to this invitation we are taken very quickly into mystery – the recognition of the illusory nature of the egoic self.
+While the ‘observing’ Consciousness cannot be located, it has an absolute reality, which nothing in the relative world does have – and it is the source of both our wisdom and our freedom.

 Published 25 April, 2017 – 1198 words

 Objectivity is an illusive personal quality and an illusive idea.
-It is important to understand that Objectivity is a function no only of critical and un-biased thinking, but of our ability to rest as Consciousness.
-In this article I explore the important idea that Objectivity requires the ability to dis-identify from thought – to rest as Consciousness and observe our thinking minds, and to use the conceptualising function of the mind without identifying with it.
-Human reason is entirely different from mere computation because it arises in from Consciousness.
+It is important to understand that Objectivity is a function not only of critical and un-biased thinking, but of our ability to rest as Consciousness.
+In this article, I explore the important idea that Objectivity requires the ability to dis-identify from thought – to rest as Consciousness and observe our thinking minds, and to use the conceptualising function of the mind without identifying with it.
+Human reason is entirely different from mere computation – because it arises in the context of Consciousness.

 2 May, 2017 – 973 words

-While René Descartes, may in himself have been a more sophisticated thinking that the other later thinkers who were influenced by him, the apparent equation between thinking and Being in his saying “I think therefore I am”, in modern Western is very unfortunate indeed.
-In this article, I take this statement and its legacy in the collective thinking of Western culture, as a starting point for further reflections on what objectivity thinking, and is not.
+While René Descartes, may in himself have been a more sophisticated thinker than the other later thinkers who were influenced by him, the apparent equation between thinking and Being, which his saying “I think therefore I am” established in Western thought, is very unfortunate indeed.
+In this article, I take this statement and its legacy in Western culture, as a starting point for further reflections on what objective thinking is, and is not.

 3 May, 2017 – 2196 words

-The practice that the English speaking world know as Mindfulness, is much more subtle than is commonly understood.
-It ideally needs to be understood in the context of the Buddha’s foundational assertion that the egoic self in an illusion – an appearance of a person, constructed out out of the coming to non-personal cognitive-perceptual elements.
-In this article I attempt to further challenge the scientific materialist assumptions within which Mindfulness is usually framed, and to introduce a deeper understanding – one that is hopefully a little closer to the Buddha’s intention.
+The practice that the English speaking world knows as Mindfulness, is much more subtle than is commonly understood.
+It ideally needs to be understood in the context of the Buddha’s foundational assertion that the egoic self in an illusion – an appearance of a person, constructed out of the coming together of non-personal cognitive-perceptual elements.
+In this article, I attempt to further challenge the scientific materialist assumptions within which Mindfulness is usually framed, and to introduce a deeper understanding – one that is hopefully a little closer to the Buddha’s intention.